 For the next week, our teams across the globe worked both day and night, alongside clinical consultants and frontline staff, to help them in the fight against the pandemic.

-The result was ACORRD: a clinical support tool that helps healthcare professionals in hospitals quickly triage COVID-19 patients with a simple, web-based application on their smartphones.
+The result was a new clinical support tool that helps healthcare professionals in hospitals quickly triage COVID-19 patients with a simple, web-based application on their smartphones.
 It went live rapidly in six Irish hospitals, and the solution remains on standby for others in the event of a second wave.
 But more than that, the technology has also laid the groundwork for future innovation in the field beyond the 2020 pandemic.

-What’s most remarkable about ACORRD is that it came to fruition in less than a fortnight.
+What’s most remarkable about the solution is that it came to fruition in less than a fortnight.
 That’s not to say it was easy – far from it.
 Creating a successful clinical support tool in little over a week was a significant challenge for everyone involved.
 But this experience will prove incredibly valuable in the future for companies looking to respond quickly in a crisis with a usable digital health solution.